@gobstones/gobstones-scripts - v0.10.3

 Gobstones Scripts is a CLI tool that helps in the creation of library projects for GobstonesWeb2 by hiding away the configuration files for several building tools, such as Typescript, Rollup, Jest, nps and Typedoc, and providing configuration files in your project root for others.

-It also allows to execute nps scripts using this hidden configuration.
+It also allows to execute scripts using this hidden configuration.
 Configurations may be overwritten at any time to provide more functionality, but defaults tend to work on most cases.

 Licence Version